thruthesky/jbanner/README.md

 It is developed by JaeHo Song, thruthesky@gmail.com as open source code under GPL.

+## Version ##
+2013-12-08
+- Adding direction of lotate from bottom to top.

 ## Overview ##
-jBanner is a simple banner rotator sliding from right to left.
+jBanner is a simple banner rotator.

 jBanner had been tested on: IE10 and IE7, IE8, IE9 compatibility view, FF, Chrome, Safari, Opera, Opera Emulator

 ## Condition ##
 - All images should have same size.
-- The height of the image must be set in option.
+- The height of the image should be set.
 - Width of the image is always 100%.
 With this, it becomes responsive.